 It is integral that the notes communicate the change, even if there is a reduction of some sort to the product as opposed to any additions.

 Writing great release notes starts with the right structure.
-Even though there’s not set in stone way to format your release notes, here’s a template to help you include all the necessary info.
+Even though there’s not set in stone way to format your release notes, here’s a template for release plan to help you include all the necessary info.

 Introduction — The introduction should briefly describe the changes and the product.

 Overview —The overview should discuss the product’s history and why changes are needed.
 Are you making changes because of product bugs or flaws or based on customer feedback?
 If your changes are based on customer feedback, make sure you mention the feedback or customer request.
 This helps send the message that you’re keeping customer suggestions in mind during your updates.